diam0ndkiller/degoogle/result.md

 *diamonddev presents:*
 # Result of de-Googling your phone
-On this emulated Google Pixel 3a I have removed all Google Software and installed FOSS and other alternatives instead.
+On an emulated Google Pixel 3a I have removed all Google Software and installed FOSS and other alternatives instead.
 In just half an hour there were no traces of Google left.
 ## Installd apps
 ### FOSS Apps
 Currently, there is almost the entire SimpleMobileTools suite installed.
 Additionally, I have